KeithHanson/data-science-and-geo-stack/README.md

 ## In short, the ambition of this repository is to provide:

-1. Database
+1. Database (PostGIS)
-1. ETL Tools
+1. ETL Tools (n8n.io + PGFutter)
-1. Data Science and Analysis Tools
+1. Data Science and Analysis Tools (Jupyter Notebook Server)
-1. Visualization Tools
+1. Visualization Tools (Chronograf for TimeSeries, Grafana for Dashboard/Visualization)
-1. Geospatial Tools
+1. Geospatial Tools (GeoServer + Kepler.gl)
-1. Dashboard
+1. Dashboard (Grafana or ???)
-1. Communication tools
+1. Communication tools (TBD)

 ### (Best Case) Usage Scenarios: